Flu season has arrived early: here’s what matters

 Do the vaccines work?

 Yes.
 Despite the changes in this year’s virus, data from England and Scotland show the flu vaccine is effective at preventing severe disease and hospitalisation.
-But like all flu vaccines, it does not reliably stop infection or mild illness.
+But like all flu vaccines, it does not reliably stop mild illness or infection.
 That is not a failure.

-Flu has a short incubation period, which means the immune system can’t always block infection at the door.
-You’ll develop symptoms before the vaccine-induced part of the immune system ‘wakes up’ and gets to work – this takes a couple of days for any invading bug.
+Flu has a short incubation period, which means the immune system cannot always block infection at the door.
+You’ll develop symptoms before the vaccine-induced part of the immune system ‘wakes up’ – this takes a couple of days for any invading bug.

-What flu (and COVID) vaccination does extremely well, though, is keep people out of the hospital or the mortuary.
+What flu (and COVID) vaccination does extremely well is keep people out of hospital and reduce the risk of death.

 On the other hand, measles virus has a long incubation period, typically 10–14 days from exposure to symptoms.
 That long delay gives the immune system plenty of time to respond after an exposure.
 The virus is stopped before it can establish a productive infection: it cannot get a foothold.